srgrn/grab_packt.py/README.md

 You can run it through cron if you really want.

 You can also uncomment the formats you want to download to get the files themselves.

+You can also run it using docker with the following command:

+`docker run -i -t --env PACKT_EMAIL=username --env PACKT_PASSWORD=password srgrn/grab_packt.py`